 Location: 1, Dimitrakaki Street & 34, Portaliou Street – website.

-Although the place it’s not located in the old town, it’s just a few steps from Porta Guora, one of the main access gates to the pedestrian area.
-And it is a famous spot where locals love to meet for coffee and conversation.
+Although the place is not located in the old town, it’s just a few steps from Porta Guora, one of the main access gates to the pedestrian area.
+It is a famous spot where locals love to meet for coffee and conversation.

-The place is quite big, so finding a table won’t be a problem.
-They serve a variety of different coffee styles (Greek, French, and cold), as well as delicious croissants and savory pies, but also eggs, juice, and a selection of cold cuts and cheeses.
+The place is big, so finding a table won’t be a problem.
+They serve a variety of different coffee styles (Greek, French, and cold), delicious croissants and savory pies, eggs, juice, and a selection of cold cuts and cheeses.

 The place is right opposite the main parking spot in Rethymnon, just meters from the municipal garden… so you cannot miss it!